pliu/k8splayground/auth/README.md

 Examples of Rancher-related things to experiment with:

 - explore Rancher's internal state representation
-- determine Rancher's reconciliation behavior (i.e. when and how does it query the cluster's state and reconcile against the Rancher-defined desired state)
+- determine Rancher's reconciliation behaviour (i.e. when and how does it query the cluster's state and reconcile against the Rancher-defined desired state)
 - play around with Rancher's other capabilities (e.g., application deployment and management, monitoring and alerting)